-Integrating parents as equal partners in the multidisciplinary team and engaging them in the decision-making process is a journey which can start with small steps, low costs and committed individuals.
-Feedback from units which have established successful FlCare programmes consistently advocates a ground-up approach; empowering families and staff to develop ideas and lead change together.
-This model thrives in neonatal units which are reflective, innovative, resourceful and open to change and feedback from families; building the components of FlCare that enable parents to deliver care as the primary caregivers to their baby/babies.
+Integrating families as equal partners in the multidisciplinary team and engaging them in the decision-making process is a journey which can start with small steps and committed individuals.
+Feedback from units which have established successful FICare programmes consistently advocates a ground-up approach; empowering families and staff to develop ideas and lead change together.
+This model thrives in neonatal units which are reflective, innovative, resourceful, and open to change and feedback from families; building the components of FICare that enable them to deliver care as the primary caregivers to their babies.